7 Financial statements: A first look

 PGDATABASE = "wrds")

-pg <- dbConnect(RPostgres::Postgres(), bigint = "integer")
+db <- dbConnect(RPostgres::Postgres(), bigint = "integer")

 The first line of code above sets up environment variables containing information that R can use as defaults when connecting to a PostgreSQL database.
+The second line of code creates the actual connection to the database and assigns it to the variable db

-Now that we have established a connection to the WRDS database, we can get some data.
+Now that we have established a connection to the WRDS data, we can get some data.
 Data sources on WRDS are organized into libraries according to their source (in PostgreSQL, these libraries are called schemas, but we will stick with the WRDS terminology for now).

 We first look at the table, comp.company